 The price does not include transport.
 Arrival should be at Leknes airport and there is a connection from Bodø in Northern Norway.
 Leknes is served by a small aircraft.
-We will stay for the duration of the workshop in the Best Western hotel in Leknes which is close to the airport.
+We will stay for the duration of the workshop in the Scandic Leknes Lofoten hotel which is very close to the airport.
 The plan for transportation during the workshop is that I will have a rental car (and drive on every shoot) and that two of the workshop participants will volunteer to rent a car and then the cost of the 2 rental cars and fuel will be shared evenly between the workshop participants.
 If driving for every shoot is too much then a codriver can be arranged from another workshop participant.
 The rental cars have winter tires with spikes which are needed for safe driving on the winter icy roads on Lofoten.
 Driving is not really a problem since the speed limits are low and everybody drives carefully.
 The roads are also cleared for snow regularly.

 The plan is that every day it is changed who is driving together in order to get the most value of discussions among the participants.
 The reason for not including transportation is that it would add substantial extra cost to the workshop to include this.
 If you would like to bring a spouse or friend to the workshop, then please indicate this in the registration e-mail.
 A spouse or friend cannot participate in any of the workshop activities, but are welcome to breakfasts and dinners.
 A GPS unit or navigation app on a smart phone is highly recommended and mobile phones to get reconnected, if getting lost.
 Some smartphone GPS appls like TomTom and Navigon do not require a data plan (maps are downloaded on the phone).
 The instructor will have a mobile phone operational at all times and walkie talkies in the cars.